bartificer/programming-by-stealth/docs/pbs16.md

 It should be easy to tell whether or not a given argument was passed to a function, but sadly it’s not.

-We know that undefined evaluates to false, so you might think to do something like this:
+We know that undefined evaluates to false; so you might think to do something like this:

 ```javascript
 function doubler(n){